 - 14. Jogs .
-Road jogs at (2) Road intersections shall be separated at least with centerline offsets of less than one hundred twenty-five (125) feet whenever possible shall be avoided.
+Road jogs at (2) Road iintersections shall be separated at least with centerline offsets of less than one hundred twenty-five (125) feet whenever possible shall be avoided.
 Move to #10, separate intersections at least 125'.
 A separation of less than one hundred twenty-five (125) feet may be acceptable when a low volume of traffic allows for safe traffic circulation. - (3) At intersections and common boundaries of subdivisions, roads shall be continuous and in alignment with existing roads if possible.
-Roads shall be laid out so as to intersect as nearly as possible at right angles, and no road shall intersect any other road at less than a sixty (60) -degree angle. - C. Traveled Way-.
+Roads shall be laid out so as to intersect as nearly as possible at right angles, and no road shall intersect any other road at less than a sixty (60) -degree angle. - c.
+Traveled Way-.
 The traveled way shall be designed consistent with the Road Classification Standards Table.
 Every traveled way shall maintain a constant width and shall be centered in its right-of-way.
 No waiver of this requirement shall be granted except in writing by the Town Manager or by the Planning Board, and only before the start of construction of the road bed.
 The Planning Board may also shift the traveled way up to five (5) feet from the center to preserve existing mature trees or minimize wetland alterations. - d.
 Radii.
-Radii of curves and lengths of tangents between curves shall be consistent with the Road Classification Standards Table., At a minimum, road radii shall provide adequate turning radius for a B-40 vehicle as defined by AASHTO.
+Radii of curves and lengths of tangents between curves shall be consistent with the Road Classification Standards Table.
+At a minimum, road radii shall provide adequate turning radius for a B-40 vehicle as defined by AASHTO.
 To measure turning radius, the full width of pavement of both lanes of traffic shall be included, exclusive of shoulder areas.
 Minimum turning radius shall be required from both directions of the intersecting road. and such radii shall not be less than 20 feet for all inside corners. - e.
-Shoulders-.
+Shoulders.
 The width of shoulders and surfacing shall be determined by reference to the Road Classification Standards Table.
 The road lanes shall be striped to provide a traveled way in compliance with the Road Classification Standards Table. - 3.
-Sidewalks- Sidewalks shall be five (5) feet wide and shall be separated from the traveled way by a grassed esplanade in accordance with the Road Classification Standards Table.
-When locating the sidewalk, a one (1) foot wide buffer strip shall be preserved along the right-of-way between the back edge of the sidewalk and the right-of-way.
-Sidewalks shall be required on one side of the road and notwithstanding Sec. -16-3-5, shall not be waived by the Planning Board.
-The design of a Rural Connector shall include a sidewalk path within ten (10) feet of the outside edge of the right-of-way.
+Sidewalks-.
+Sidewalks shall be five (5) feet wide and shall be separated from the traveled way by a grassed esplanade in accordance with the Road Classification Standards Table.
+When locating the sidewalk, a one (1) foot wide buffer strip within ten (10) feet of the outside edge of the right-of-way.
 The sidewalk path shall be field located to avoid significant vegetation.
-(Revised eff 12/10/03) - 4.
-Curbing-.
+(Revised eff 12/10/03)

+4. Curbing-.